JustMrArgus/SelfAssessment/Skills/Programming.md

 - Syntax and concepts
   - value 🖐️ used
   - identifier 🖐️ used
-  - variable 🖐️ used
+  - variable 🎓 known
-  - constant 🖐️ used
+  - constant 🎓 known
   - scalar 🖐️ used
   - literal 🖐️ used
   - expression 🖐️ used
   - heap 🖐️ used
-  - function 🖐️ used
+  - function 🎓 known
   - procedure 🖐️ used
   - method 🖐️ used
   - class 🖐️ used